 I wonder if we should actively avoid any 'following' team routines.
 Apart from the line wraps it is not really very interesting IMHO.

 Heavy rain later after rising wind speed justified the early start.

-PS Jade showed me the Prussic knot which could provide incremental adjustment for leaders rather than relying on pre-tied knots.
-It would be interesting to see if it really stays in place in practice.
-09/March/2009
+PS Jade showed me the Prussic knot which could provide incremental adjustment for lead

 It is a long time since I have flown a Rev2.
 I set up the Race framed one kindly loaned to me by Baloo on my c50ft 90lb lines.
 I also set up the Red-Orange-Yellow Sedgwick prototype which I have been re-building with contemporary fittings.
 Jade lent me his 50ft lines!